moiravs/AdvanceDB/Readme.md

 /opt/Flink/bin/start-cluster.sh
 ```
 ## Application
-We have multiple Applications:\\
+We have multiple Applications:
- - 2 producers in the folder producers.
+ - 1 producers in the folder producers.
  - 3 consumers in the folder consumers.
 ### Preconfiguration
 #### Library and executable